 Neobanks Are Fully Digital, White-Label Banks that Occupy the Top Two Layers of a Banking as a Service (BaaS) Stack

-Although fintechs typically provide the as-a-service middle layer, they will sometimes occupy the top two layers of the BaaS technology stack.
+Although white label fintech typically provide the as-a-service middle layer, they will sometimes occupy the top two layers of the BaaS technology stack.
 Partnering only with a licensed bank that handles the legal and regulatory legwork, these fintechs provide the as-a-service financial products while also owning the brand and customer experience.
 These important white label fintech players are typically known as neobanks.

 Neobanks are 100% white-label banks.

 Neobanks maintain a digital-only presence focused on highly specialized financial services and customer-centric experiences without all the overhead of physical branches through white label banking platform.
 They create their own bank brand, connect to a licensed bank using APIs, and develop their own financial products and customer experiences.

 In simpler terms, they take a bank, dip it in a bucket of white paint, and make the banking experience better.